 Amend Your Soil

 Many people are lucky to have a high supply of rich topsoil where they live.
-Having a rich amount of topsoil where you live might not be possible, and this might lead to a bit of a struggle.
+However, having a rich amount of topsoil where you live might not be possible, leading to a struggle.

-Heavy clay, rocky soil, sandy or other types of soils are not ideal conditions to grow your garden.
+Heavy clay, rocky soil, sandy, or other soils are not ideal for growing your garden.
 As a beginner gardener, it is essential to understand each type of soil and what they represent when starting your home vegetable garden.

 Type of soils:

-Each of these soil types presents different challenges ranging from retaining too much water (or not enough) to being devoid of the essential nutrients plants need to survive and thrive.
+These soil types present different challenges ranging from retaining too much water (or not enough) to being devoid of the essential nutrients plants need to survive and thrive.

-For example, if you have heavy clay soil and you just dig a hole in the ground and plant a plant into it, chances are good that the plant won’t make it.
+For example, if you have heavy clay soil and dig a hole in the ground and plant, the chances are good that the plant won't make it.

-The heavy clay around your plant will act like a bathtub whenever it rains, which means your plant will be forced to sit in a pool of water with nowhere to drain.
+The heavy clay around your plant will act like a bathtub whenever it rains, which means your plant will sit in a pool of water with nowhere to drain.

-Before planning, the first step you need to do is knowing and identifying the type of soil you have and what are the proper steps to amend the soil.
+Before planning, the first step you need to do is to know and identify the type of soil you have and what are the proper steps to amend the soil.